adrianoamalfi/hassos-addons/duplicati/README.md

 ## Authors & contributors

-The
-The original setup of this repository is by [Adriano Amalfi][adrianoamalfi].
+The setup of this repository is by [Adriano Amalfi][adrianoamalfi].

 For a full list of all authors and contributors, check [the contributor's page][contributors].